-- Go to Add-ons - 2.
+- 1. Go to - Ø - > Manage apps - 2.
 Choose System from the filter drop down and then search for Office Connector - 3.
-Expand the Office Connector add-on listing.
-From here you can: - Choose Configure to specify preferences for the Office Connector (this opens the configuration screen described below) - Click Disable to disable all modules of the add-on - Expand the modules list to enable or disable selected Office Connector modules
+Expand the Office Connector listing.
+From here you can: - Choose Configure to specify preferences for the Office Connector (this opens the configuration screen described below) - Click Disable to disable all modules of the app - Expand the modules list to enable or disable selected Office Connector modules.

 Note: only some Office Connector modules can be disabled.
-Modules that are integral to the operation of the add-on cannot be disabled, and do not have an Enable or Disable button.
-Modules that can be disabled include the button and provide a brief, on-screen description of the module.
+Modules that are integral to the operation of the Office Connector cannot be disabled, and do not have an Enable or Disable button.
+Modules that can be disabled include the button and provide a brief description of the module.

-Configuring the Office Connector Options
+Configuring the Office Connector options

-Users with System Administrator permissions can configure the behavior of the Office Connector.
+Users with System Administrator permissions can change the behavior of the Office Connector.